 Trespass and journalism – scenario

-Image of trespass notice copyright Albert Bridge released under this Creative Commons BY-SA 2.0
+Image of trespass notice by Albert Bridge released under Creative Commons

-Image copyright Albert Bridge released under this Creative Commons BY-SA 2.0
+Image of trespass notice by Albert Bridge released under Creative Commons

 You are a radio reporter in a maritime city where shipbuilding is a major source of employment and wealth.